-In order to keep track of all the Health Messenger activities in a year and measure the number of athletes reached (e.g. provided with peer education, mentorship, engagement in wellness opportunities, etc.) we have set up an online activation "diary" that coaches, mentors or Health Messengers can complete after each health messenger event or activation.
+In order to keep track of all the Health Messenger activities in a year and measure the number of athletes reached (i.e. provided with peer education, mentorship, engagement in wellness opportunities, etc.) we have set up an online activation "diary" that coaches, mentors or Health Messengers can complete after each health messenger event or activation.
 If Health Messengers are giving presentations, they could record the number of athletes in attendance.
-If they are engaging athletes in conversation outside of a Healthy Athletes screening, they could record the number of athletes with whom they spoke.
-Make an effort to also capture qualitative data, including inspirational stories and feedback/suggestions from the advocates and those with whom they interact.
+If they are engaging athletes in conversation outside of a Healthy Athletes screening, they could record the number of athletes they spoke to.
+Try to also capture qualitative data, including inspirational stories, feedback and suggestions.
 If you can, make sure to have a camera and digital video recorder available for the activities.
 This content can be used for a later pitch to media and to share the best stories with your internal network and with the wider Special Olympics Movement.